Guest Blog: Music Photographer Meg McCauley

 Behind the Shoot with Chandler Moore

-I didn’t know who Chandler was; I had never heard his name.
+I didn’t know who Chandler was, I had never heard his name.
 I just quickly said ‘yes!’
-Sydne, his manager, shared specific examples of what they had in mind.
-As I was looking through them, I thought, “Okay, we could totally do this in my house.”
+Sydne, his manager, shared specific examples of what they had in mind and as I was looking through them, I thought “Okay, we could totally do this in my house.”
 After they agreed to this idea, I thought to myself “Why on earth did I suggest that we shoot in my home?
 Okay, I can do this.”
 I turned my house into a studio space and planned where we could start from room to room just using certain spots as references points based from their ideas.
-I didn’t have any special equipment setup; I just depended on the natural lighting.
+I didn’t have any special equipment setup; I just depended on the natural light and shadows.

-There were a few times where I asked Sydne to assist me and she was awesome and jumped right in.
-I think I remember her telling me she had played around with photography herself so there was a fun dynamic going on.
-At one point, I had Chandler stand in front of this wall, and, as I was adjusting my camera settings, he started singing; just being himself and just chilling.
+At one point, I had Chandler stand in front of this wall and as I was adjusting my camera settings, he started singing; just being himself and just chilling.
 It was a great time!
 I felt comfortable and I didn’t feel awkward or shy posing him.

-When we made it into the last room, which was my bedroom, I had him sit in a chair and then on my bed and I grabbed some final shots.
+When we made it into the last room which was my bedroom, I had him sit in a chair and then on my bed and I grabbed some final shots.
 As we were wrapping things up, I had one last idea come over me.
 I asked him to relax and place his hands over his face.
 This had nothing to do with their original vision.
-I just went for it.
+I was a little nervous but I just went for it anyway.
 It was one click and then we were done.
 I didn’t know what photo Chandler was going to use for his cover.
 I just remember sending their edits to them and then I moved on.

 A few months later, on the album release day, I saw that he ended up using the very last photo I took of him hiding his face in his hands.
 Of course my heart expanded so big when I saw this.